corporate9601/Computer-Vision-Server/README.md

 - the python api connector

   COOL STUFF::
-  - you can put the workers on different machines, if you like rent machines from vast.ai or wherever u can make a local network of machines and put the redis on one, the workers on another (can have more than 1 worker - in future will make code to spin up more using their AutoScaler from vast)
+  - you can put the workers on different machines, if you rent machines from [Vast.ai](https://cloud.vast.ai/?ref_id=169168) u can make a local network of machines and put the redis on one, the workers on another (can have more than 1 worker - in future will make code to spin up more using their AutoScaler from vast)

 RAMBLING::::